 We developed these to respond to demand from our community, especially teachers and parents visiting the National Videogame Museum and its predecessor, for courses and clubs.
 We’ve run scores of sessions in different locations for hundreds of children.

 Before lockdown, we were gearing up to rerun Pixelhead clubs in person, but Covid changed everything.
 In late March 2020, a few days after lockdown we started releasing online training materials in our NVM at Home programme.
-Thousands have downloaded our materials and we are proud to have been nominated for a Kids in Museums award.
+Thousands have downloaded our materials and we are proud to have won a Kids in Museums award.

 In July 2020, we started a virtual Saturday club running throughout the summer, with weekly live streamed sessions on the NVM’s YouTube channel.
 These have now been watched by thousands of families.
 Most of our highly engaged viewers watched our 45-60 minute videos to the end, with a really active comment stream.

 During these livestream sessions, participants made videogames collaboratively, took part in quizzes, had a go at coding and explored the history of videogames through the NVM’s collection.
 We interviewed special guests including Special Effect, the charity specialising in developing and producing accessible gaming technologies for people with disabilities, and one winner of this year’s BAFTA Young Games Designer competition.

 Impact & Feedback

 Videogames have been an important part of life for many during lockdown (as recommended by the World Health Organisation), providing a fun escape, valuable social time with friends and family, and engaging learning opportunities for all ages.
 Through Pixelheads, we wanted to engage young people’s enthusiasm for games and explore this subject in new and creative ways, providing a safe social space to explore common interests and share ideas, at a time when many young people have missed their classmates and communities while at home.